szw/vim-g/README.md

     :Gf " help substitute
     :G foo bar " something else

-What's even more interesting this feature works in the visual mode also!
+What's even more interesting this also works in the visual mode.
 Therefore, you can perform a strict phrase search on selected words.
-Just select words and type:
+Just select words and
+type:

     :G "
-    :G " foo bar
+    :G "foo bar

 Configuration